 Who Sells a Content Marketing Platform?

-There are a lot of companies that may appear to have Content Marketing Platforms from a cursory view of their website.
+You can find a lot of companies that may appear to have Content Marketing Platforms from a cursory view of their website.
 However, many offer point solutions and are more aptly described as content marketing “software” vendors, and/or don’t meet the broader definition provided at the beginning of this post.

 B2B Content Marketing Platforms: